Attstar2021/2nd-project/README.md

 ### The Header

-- Featured at the top the page, the header shows the game name is clear and colorful way which gives an idea of what game the user is going to play.
+- Features at the top of the page, the header shows the game name in a clear and colourful way which gives an idea of what game the user is going to play.